cfpb/Metro2/README.md

 |------|----------|----|

-# Deploying
+# Running the project

-The Metro2 Application is deployed differently depending on if it's a local deployment or a deployment to a cluster in ALTO.
+Choose the way to run the project that best suits your needs:

-## Local Deployment
+1. **Helm**

-For local deployment, we use the docker-desktop cluster that comes with Docker.
-You must make sure that have kubernetes enabled in Docker.
+When running locally a helm deployment locally, we use the docker-desktop cluster that comes with Docker.
+You must make sure that you have [kubernetes enabled in Docker](https://docs.docker.com/desktop/kubernetes/).

 With that in place, you must do the following:
     1. Ensure that your Docker daemon is running.